Business School Grads Better at Finding Professional Happiness

-There are many compelling reasons to consider going to graduate business school: engaging and relevant coursework, peer-to-peer learning, personal growth, and of course increased earning potential, to name a few.
-But that’s not all in store for b-school grads.
+There are many compelling reasons to consider graduate business school: engaging and relevant coursework, peer-to-peer learning, personal growth, and of course increased earning potential, to name a few.
+But that’s not all in store for business school grads.

-An often overlooked, but very important benefit of the business school experience is time to reflect and the resources to identify the best next steps for your professional journey.
-You see, business school not only prepares you to become a business leader, it also prepares you to be happier at work by helping you to find your best fit path for your future career.
+You see, business school not only prepares you to become a business leader; experience gained with your degree also prepares you to be happier at work by helping you to find your best fit path for your future career.

-The companies that hire on business school campuses are specifically seeking out candidates who are going to be a good fit for their company cultures.
+Companies hiring on business school campuses want candidates who are going to be a good fit for their company cultures.
 Findings from the Graduate Management Admission Council’s™ (GMAC™) 2019 Corporate Recruiters Survey show that fit with the company culture comes out on top in employers’ ranking of hiring decision factors for business school graduates, topping other factors like fit with the job opening, prior direct experience, and growth potential.

-Happiness in your work life is important and being a good fit in you company’s culture supports it.
+Career happiness is important and being a good fit in your company’s culture supports it.
 A huge part of the value of graduate business programs is that they provide the tools and resources you need to find your best fit, including personalized counseling with the career services office, on-campus recruitment events and information sessions, and access to your business school’s alumni network.

-Business schools typically have career services offices that are designed to help you consider where you want to take your career after you graduate.
-Through one-on-one consultations, their experience and expertise can guide you to opportunities that make the most sense for you based on your goals.
+Business schools typically have career services offices designed to help you consider where you want to take your career after you graduate.
+Through one-on-one consultations, their experience and expertise can guide you to opportunities that best align with your goals.

-Talking to one of these career counselors can help you leverage connections with major employers and build on insights into company cultures based on existing relationships and knowledge of past graduates who have had success.
-In addition, career services staff can help explain the ins and outs of the recruitment and hiring process to be sure you stand out and put your best foot forward.
+Talking to a career counselor can help you leverage connections with major employers and build on insights into company cultures based on existing relationships and knowledge of successful past graduates.
+In addition, career services staff can explain the ins and outs of the recruitment and hiring process to help you put your best foot forward.

-Knowing where to take your career to find professional happiness can be huge challenge to undertake on your own.
-The guidance and resources made available to you as a business school student can help you find your best fit career and happiness at work.
+Pursuing your professional happiness and getting the best return on your degree investment can be a huge challenge to undertake on your own.
+The guidance and resources made available to you as a business school student can help you find your purpose—and lead you to true career happiness.